christosgalano/bicep-docs/README.md

 ## GitHub Action

 bicep-docs can also be used as a GitHub Action to generate the documentation for Bicep modules in a repository.

+**NOTE:** It is a Container action, which is only supported on Linux runners.

 ### Syntax